ttaoREtw/semi-tts/README.md

                --load <checkpoint-path>
 ```
 The training log could be found in directory `log/`.
->Note that for members in **NTU speech lab**, the checkpoints could be download from `/groups/public/ttao/semi-tts-ckpt.zip`.
+>For members in **NTU speech lab**, the checkpoints could be downloaded from `/groups/public/ttao/semi-tts-ckpt.zip`.

 #### Inference
 ```sh